kartonfarkas/api_docs/source/suite/emails/media_file_upload.rst

      ]
    }

+Where:

-Where *filename* is the resulting file name in the media database after upload, and *original_name* is the file name provided in the request.
+* *filename* is the resulting file name in the media database after upload
+* *original_name* is the file name provided in the request

 Errors
 ------